hughlang/substrate-dev/pool-app/pool/README.md

 * The pool has an AccountId where the Balance is stored
 * The pool may be an aggregation of funds across subpools that do not have their own AccountIds?

+## Decision functions

+* Creates and stores decision records that represent the hash of a set of Approvals

+## Groups functions

+This is copied from the Groups prototype SRML, also found in this repo.

 ## Faucet functions

 This is a speculative feature that allows permissioned faucet distributions.

 * Allows one AccountId to create a fund that is used by others in a Group.

+## Research topics

+* Use "session"
+* Use "era" for controlling duration of a session/game.

 ================================================================